surzycki/picobox/README.md

 Docker development environment for humans.
 So thin (1×10−12 m) you can barley feel it.

+Don't want to learn a whole -bunch --of -commands_with_flags/just -to run_rails?

+Start picobox and continue with the way you have always done things, just now isolated inside a container

 Caution, there be dragons...

 ## Installation CLI